Updated: Friday 19 July 2024

 Longer-term

-The council knows residents and community groups have asked the council to consider a compulsory purchase order of the building.
+We know residents and community groups have asked us to consider a compulsory purchase order of the building.
 This is a legal act that compels the sale of a private building/site to a public body.
-This is a hugely complex action and is further complicated by the Listing status.
-This is something that the council has considered and will continue to consider, and it will update you in due course.
+This is a hugely complex action and is further complicated by the listing status.
+This is something that we have considered and will continue to consider, and we will update you in due course.

 Enforcement history